With the third generation of D-Air systems, Dainese have developed their most effective and accessible airbag to date. So what makes them tick?

 Dainese airbag technology has consistently been evolving to higher safety standards, ergonomics and innovations.
 With the new generation of D-air®, the next step in the advancement of our airbag system, for the first time we can offer our customers a full range of specific products for various motorcycle applications, from the track to the road, for both men and women.

 You can purchase the 2019 range of Dainese D-Air today in various models and colours.
-Buy online today for 0% Finance and a FREE £250 VOUCHER with any purchase of a 2019 D-Air jacket.
+Buy online today for 0% Finance.

 Dainese D-Air Carve Master 2 Gore-Tex Jacket | £1099.95